We Ship Worldwide

 Founded in 1854, Louis Vuitton is one of the oldest luxury fashion retailers in the world.
 The French fashion house gained immense popularity from its luxury trunks, which featured the brand’s signature treated canvas.

-The now world-renowned LV monogram was also a feature on Louis Vuitton’s travel trunks starting in 1896, as counterfeiters at the time already started trying to knock off the iconic trunks.
+The world-renowned LV monogram we recognize today was also a feature on Louis Vuitton’s travel trunks when they were created in 1896.
+The monogram and other subtle features were put in place because counterfeiters had already started trying to produce replicas of the iconic trunks.
 But this is a handbag guide; why are we talking about Louis Vuitton trunks, you may ask?

-The answer is simple: the qualities that made LV’s travel trunks so amazing are still present in today’s LV handbags.
-In fact, the treated canvas used on those vintage trunks is the same as is used on LV’s signature handbags, like the Speedy or Neverfull.
+The answer is simple: the qualities that made LV’s travel trunks so desirable are still present in today’s range of LV handbags.
+In fact, the treated canvas used on those vintage trunks is the very same used on LV’s signature handbags today such as the Speedy or Neverfull.

-This incredible quality and durability is what makes Louis Vuitton handbags so desirable and expensive; however, with this demand and exclusivity comes the desire of counterfeiters to sell cheaply made fakes.
+The incredible quality and durability are what makes Louis Vuitton handbags so sought-after and expensive.
+With this demand and exclusivity comes the temptation to counterfeiters to sell their cheaply made fakes for quick illegal profit.

-Louis Vuitton has made so many different types of handbags over the years that it would require a book to detail authentication steps for each bag.
-However, if there is one thing that Louis Vuitton has done consistently for the past 150 years, it’s the quality of the materials, hardware and craftsmanship that goes into making each bag.
+Louis Vuitton has made so many different types of handbags and travel accessories over the years that it would require a book to detail authentication steps for each bag.
+However, if there is one thing that Louis Vuitton has remained consistent with over the past 150 years, it’s the quality of the materials, hardware and craftsmanship that goes into making each and every bag.

 Getting to know the qualities that most, if not all LV handbags share is a great way to weed out the fakes that you are likely to come across when shopping for your next Louis.
-The following authentication steps apply to LV handbags ranging from 20-30 years vintage to LV bags made for the 2021 and 2022 collections.
+The following authentication steps apply to LV handbags ranging from 20-30 years vintage to LV bags made in recent years.

 1. Examine the Shape, Proportions and Posture

 When you purchase a luxury bag like a Louis Vuitton, you are paying for top-notch quality.
-How the bag looks is an incredibly important first step when authenticating a Louis Vuitton, because you should immediately know that slouching, creasing, strange proportions and an otherwise imperfect appearance is a huge red flag.
+How the bag looks is an incredibly important first step when authenticating an LV product , because you should immediately know that slouching (when the item is resting), creasing, strange proportions and an otherwise imperfect appearance is a huge red flag.

-In other words, Louis Vuitton is unique from other designer labels in that their handbags are extremely durable and will retain their shape and rigid posture even after decades.
-You should also note that the bag’s posture and shape has a lot to do with the material it’s made from.
-More on this in later sections...
+In other words, Louis Vuitton is unique from other designer labels in that their handbags are extremely durable and will retain their shape and rigid posture.
+You should also note that the bag’s posture and shape has a lot to do with the unique material it’s made from.

 Caution: If a brand new or a pre-owned Louis Vuitton bag slouches, chances are it's not real.